tom-seddon/hackrom/README.md

 ## Original code

 See the `hackrom-1.18` folder.
-I tried building this on my Master 128, and it failed with an error - that I didn't bother investigating, since it produced an identical binary to the one supplied.
-So... presumably it's meant to do that?
+I tried building this on my Master 128, and it produced an identical binary to the one supplied.

 If you want to try it: rename `S.ROMROFF` to `S.RONROFF`.
 And maybe convert the line endings, which I've left as-is in the Git repo in the